 Klein was born in Nice, he and friends in the south of France lay on a beach and partitioned the globe between themselves.
-Klein chose the sky, His famous figurative representation of the sky enhanced his art from then onwards. “le Vide” (the void) is a Zen inclined concept in Yves Klein’s work, Void as described by Klein is a nirvana-like status without world manipulation, as a neutral zone one is inspired to pay attention to reality and his own sensibilities as opposed to representation.
+His famous figurative representation of the sky enhanced his art from then onwards. “le Vide” (the Void) is a Zen inclined concept in Yves Klein’s work.
+Void as described by Klein is a nirvana-like status without world manipulation, as a neutral zone one is inspired to pay attention to reality and his own sensibilities as opposed to representation.
 His work was in form of paintings, a book, and a musical composition.

 He would take away the probable content of the painting, book, and musical composition leaving it void, “only a shell” Klein wanted his subjects represented by the image of their absence, he attempted to craft for the audience his “zones of immaterial pictorial sensibility” rather than using an artistic or subjective way to signify objects.
 He merged a theoretical, philosophical context in his work, created in his audience a state where an idea could be “felt” and” understood”.
 The picture of humans flying out of the WTC is the use of dramatic image to convince spectators and inclusion of photography in the imagination of society, it is an example of how imagination or image can pollute art history.
 A photo of one of Klein’s art works is a symbol that is displayed as such, the position of its price of exhibition exceeds its value of cult.
 Its value of cult means the extinction of death, it is clear the picture shows a man about to smack into the roadway, a man that has jumped into the void, the act is artistic, and stationary.